Hierarchical Clustering

 R = hierarchy.dendrogram(Z)

-Hierarchical Clustering Real Data
+Hierarchical Clustering – Newsgroups

 Once again we’ll use the “20 Newsgroup” data provided as example data in sklearn.
+Experiment with different metrics.

 Load three of the newsgroups.